Azure/azure-iot-middleware-freertos/README.md

 For a video deep dive into this repo and the samples, please see the Microsoft Developers video below.

 [<img src="./docs/resources/deep-dive-video.jpg" width="50%">](https://youtu.be/PNykfuJ3VDs)

+## Docs

+We have published doxygen-generated documentation for all of our APIs.
+[Please see the link here to review how to use the APIs.](https://azure.github.io/azure-iot-middleware-freertos/)

 ## Repo Structure